 Any changes in the feet should be brought to the attention of the senior’s physician, plus it’s also a good idea to set up routine appointments for your loved one with a podiatrist, who will provide nail care and keep a close watch for any potential issues.

-Home With You Senior Care can assist in a variety of ways to ensure older adults’ feet are as healthy as possible, such as:
+Home With You Senior Care can assist in a variety of ways to ensure healthy feet for seniors, such as:

 - Senior transportation to medical appointments